 Many people associate bonds with long term investment through a traditional institution, like a bank or building society.
-However, innovation in the fintech sector means you can now trade bonds on exchanges, just as you might with crypto or forex.
+However, innovation in the fintech sector means you can now trade bonds on exchanges, just as you might when Forex or crypto trading.
 To find a reputable broker, feel free to check out our comprehensive reviews – which also contain details on how you can get started trading bonds.

 🤔 Do I need a lot of money to trade bonds?